srvk/DiViMe/README.md

 Connection to 127.0.0.1 closed.
 ```

-If something fails, please open an issue [here](https://github.com/aclew/DiarizationVM/issues).
+If something fails, please open an issue [here](https://github.com/aclew/DiViMe/issues).
 Please paste the output of the error there.

 #### Regular use

 You can analyze just one file as follows.
-Imagine that <$MYFILEP> is the name of the file you want to analyze, which you've put inside the "data" folder in the VM.
+Imagine that <$MYFILE> is the name of the file you want to analyze, which you've put inside the "data" folder in the VM.

 $ vagrant ssh -c "OpenSAT/runOpenSAT.sh /vagrant/data/<$MYFILE>"